swasti324/Data-Science-S25/challenges/c05-antibiotics-assignment.md

 **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)

-I think my second graph is most effective at helping to answer this question.
+I think my fourth graph is most effective at helping to answer this question.

-In this graph we can see there are striking similarities in the MCI and gram stain for the Diplococcus pneumoniae with many of the Strep variants.
-It is possible due to the similar features such as the thick peptidoglycan layer in the cell walls, denoted by the gram-positive stain, and the similar MCI levels for the three antibiotics, the scientists at the time found it useful to relate the Diplococcus pneumoniae to a Strep variant.
+This graph focuses on the use of penicillin as an antibiotic and arranges the bars in order of MIC dosage and gram stain.
+We can see that the diplococcus pneumoniae is categorized with many of the strep variants.
+It is possible due to the similar features such as the thick peptidoglycan layer in the cell walls, denoted by the gram-positive stain, and the similar MCI levels, the scientists at the time found it useful to relate the Diplococcus pneumoniae to a Strep variant.

-Highlights of this graph:

-- The y-axis is logarithmic which provides greater variance for the smaller quantities

-- The points have been jittered slightly so they are all comparable despite being contained in their respective antibiotic column regions.

-- The color scale shows the individual 16 bacteria which is helpful in finding patterns between different variants.

-####

 # References